REFERENCES – THE 3 CLASSES OF FOOD

 References

-• Dietary Reference Intakes for Energy, Carbohydrate, Fiber, Fat, Fatty Acids, Cholesterol, Protein, and Amino Acids.
+• Dietary Reference Intakes for Energy, Carbohydrates, Fiber, Fat, Fatty Acids, Cholesterol, Protein, and Amino Acids.
 The National Academies.
 2002/2005.

 • Dietary Reference Intakes for Water, Potassium, Sodium, Chloride, and Sulfate.
 The National Academies.
 2004.